Outreach Monks

 5. Blogger Outreach to Tech Practitioners

-Blogger outreach to practitioners writing for developer, engineering, or technical operations communities produces placements with strong topical trust.
+Blogger outreach to practitioners writing for developer communities, engineering blogs, or technical operations platforms produces placements with strong topical trust.
 A developer blogger writing about tools they actually use carries a different credibility signal than a general technology publication accepting paid contributions.

 Identifying and building relationships with practitioners in the specific technical community the product serves, rather than just technology broadly, produces more relevant link signals for niche tech brands.